Lit3r4lly/DiscordOverlayHookingResearch/README.md

 ## Build

-DiscordOverlyHooking can be built with Visual Studio 2019, by opening the .sin file and build the project (Ctrl+Shift+B) in a Release Mode or Debug Mode, whatever you want to (x64)
+DiscordOverlyHooking can be built with Visual Studio 2019, by opening the .sln file and build the project (Ctrl+Shift+B) in a Release Mode or Debug Mode, whatever you want to (x64)

 ## Issues